-Metro’s Community Placemaking grants help people tackle community challenges or opportunities through arts-based, equity-focused projects.
+Metro’s Community Placemaking grants help people tackle community challenges or opportunities through arts-based, equity-focused efforts.

 What is Community Placemaking?

-Community Placemaking projects have a few key ingredients.
-The idea comes from the community the project is intended to serve.
-Those community members, especially people of color or other historically marginalized communities, play a role in making the project happen.
+Community Placemaking has a few key ingredients.
+The idea comes from the community the effort is intended to serve.
+Those community members, especially people of color or other historically marginalized communities, play a role in making it happen.
 Arts or cultural activities bring people together to strengthen their connection to each other and the places they care about.

 Placemaking: People’s connections to each other and to places they care about are strengthened.